Chart Color Schemes

 Kingston - Huntingfield is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kingston - Huntingfield's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+Kingston - Huntingfield's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in Kingston - Huntingfield was at 34.1%, aligning with Hobart metro, with mortgaged dwellings at 37.1% and rented ones at 28.9%.
-The median monthly mortgage repayment in the area was $1,626, higher than Hobart metro's average of $1,517.
-The median weekly rent figure was $380, compared to Hobart metro's $350.
-Nationally, Kingston - Huntingfield's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Kingston - Huntingfield stood at 34.1%, similar to Hobart metro, with mortgaged dwellings at 37.1% and rented ones at 28.9%.
+The median monthly mortgage repayment was $1,626, higher than Hobart metro's average of $1,517.
+Median weekly rent in the area was $380, compared to Hobart metro's $350.
+Nationally, Kingston - Huntingfield's mortgage repayments were lower at $1,626 versus Australia's average of $1,863, while rents were higher at $380 against the national figure of $375.

 Frequently Asked Questions - Housing